peterkselly/peterkselly.github.io/_posts/2025-1-8-electrode-fabrication-and-soldering.md

 #### Setting depth to fit the curve of the mold

 As I wrote in a previous post, I have a paster mold of my scalp around the C4 of the 10-20 system.
 The next task was setting the depth using that mold so that It forms a comfortable curve over my scalp.
 That meant positioning the board securely above the mold and pushing the electrodes down to meet the curve of the mold.
-This way once I set that depth by soldering I should get a really good approximation for my head.
+This way, once I set that depth by soldering I should get a really good approximation for my head.

 ![Desktop View](/assets/img/post-images/electrode_fab/IMG_1307.png){: width="400" height="400" }
 _A pretty sick vice holds the board in place over the mold.
 I was pretty off center with the mold after a second look so the popsicle sticks set the board to be a tangent plane over C4_